Charleston Train Accident Lawyers

 Public transportation companies must comply with common carrier laws to ensure the safety of their passengers and/or cargo.
 Such regulations can include standards for training employees, rules on how to safely operate a carrier, routine maintenance of equipment, and more.
 Failure to adhere to such regulations makes the carrier liable for any injuries that result from their negligence.

-Serving the Injured with 95 Years of Experience
+Serving the Injured with over 100 Years of Experience

 At Kahn Law Firm, LLP, our Charleston personal injury lawyers have over 100 years combined experience.
 Having litigated cases throughout South Carolina and the United States, we count it a privilege to protect accident victims from the self-serving interests of insurance companies, corporate giants, banks, hospitals, and the government.
 By limiting our overall caseload, we ensure that every client gets personalized attention!